streamsets/tutorials/readme.md

-# StreamSets Data Collector Tutorials
+# StreamSets DataOps Platform Tutorials

-The following tutorials demonstrate some StreamSets [Data Collector](http://github.com/streamsets/datacollector/) features.
-Clone this repository to your machine to follow along and to [build data pipelines](https://streamsets.com/products/dataops-platform/data-collector/download/) using Data Collector.
+The following tutorials demonstrate features of StreamSets Data Collector, StreamSets Transformer, StreamSets Control Hub and StreamSets SDK For Python.

-## Basic Tutorials
+## StreamSets Data Collector -- Basic Tutorials

 - [Log Shipping to Elasticsearch](tutorial-1/readme.md) - Read weblog files from a local filesystem directory, decorate some of the fields (e.g. GeoIP Lookup), and write them to Elasticsearch.